 My imagination’s often gotten the better of me.
 Maybe that’s because I was a shy kid who spent a lot of time in her own head, a place where I could fixate on all sorts of improbable scenarios.
 As an adult, however, I’ve learned to use these powers for good, deploying my creativity and verbal ability to bring people together—whether it’s to foster understanding, promote action, or simply celebrate our common humanity.
 There’s plenty of angst in the world already; I’d rather spend my time on more life-affirming pursuits.
 (For a more traditional recap of my professional life, please see the bio below.)

-On the editorial consulting side, she is a principal in the firm Counterpoise and the editorial director of the national nonprofit Clark Hulings Fund for Visual Artists, where she has taught communications and storytelling.
+On the editorial consulting side, she is a principal in the firm Counterpoise and a board member for the national nonprofit Clark Hulings Fund for Visual Artists, where she has taught communications and storytelling.
 She also provides editorial services to the international conservation group Rainforest Alliance (where she was previously the director of communications), as well as to other nonprofits, entrepreneurs, and corporate clients.

 Although Sofia is a born-and-bred New Yorker, she’s also extremely proud to be the child of two remarkable Spaniards.
 Fluent in her parents’ native language and proficient in French, she holds a B.A. in English literature from Princeton University, but the school she is most happy to have attended is Hunter College High School in Manhattan, where her graduating class chose a mollusk as its senior mascot.